 You wouldn’t use a clay mask every day, and you don’t need to use a clay bar every time that you wash your car.
 However, a clay bar should still be part of your regular maintenance routine to protect the paint job.

 Damage to your pain from regular occurrences and environmental hazards can be a real headache.
-Just like your skin, you’ll be able to tell when it’s time for a deep cleaning with the help of clay.
+Just like your skin, you’ll be able to tell when it’s time for a deep cleaning with the help of clay. read this article in shine armor blog!

 How Do You Know When You Need To Use A Clay Bar?